A census for the Health Informatics, Digital, Data, Information, and KNowledge workforce.

 2018 SUMMARY REPORT

-The much anticipated summary report for the 2018 Australian Health Information Workforce (HIW) Census is available here.
+The much anticipated summary report for the 2018 Australian Health Information Workforce (HIW) Census (PDF 1.4 MB) is available.
 This census is a landmark in advancing our understanding of a section of the health workforce that often is overlooked.

 The aim of the census project is to quantify and qualify the Australian Health information Workforce (HIW), specifically to delineate and count the workforce, consider the future configuration of workforce, identify health information workforce shortfalls, and identify current health information training and career pathways.